Alfastrek/Alpha-dash/README.md

 ### 4. **Grid-based File Display with Pagination**
 Files are displayed in a structured, grid-like interface.
 Pagination ensures smooth navigation even with large datasets, providing a seamless browsing experience.

-### 5. **Advanced File Viewing with ag-Grid**
+### 5. **Advanced File Viewing with Ka-Table**
-The file viewing component leverages the powerful `ag-Grid` library, enabling advanced functionalities like:
+The file viewing component leverages the powerful `Ka-table` library, enabling advanced functionalities like:
    - **Group-by Columns**: Organize data hierarchically for better insights.
    - **Sorting**: Sort data by any column for easy analysis.
    - **Interactive Viewing**: View files in a clean and intuitive format.

 ### 6. **Custom File Uploading and Parsing**
 Users can upload any CSV file via a dedicated file uploader.
-Once uploaded, the file is parsed using `papa-parser` and displayed in an `ag-Grid` component, where users can:
+Once uploaded, the file is parsed using `papa-parser` and displayed in an `Ka-Table` component, where users can:
    - **Sort Data**
    - **Group Data by Columns**
    - **Analyze the Data Interactively**